Saturday, 23 January 2021

 The slab

-The slab is 2 feet 4 inches tall and 1 foot 1.5 inches wide (Ranawella, 2005).
+The pillar is 2 ft.
+4 inches tall and 1 ft.
+2.5 inches wide (Paranavitana, 1953; Ranawella, 2005).
 The thickness of the stone is 8 inches (Ranawella, 2005).
-It was discovered from somewhere in Devinuwara and later brought to the present location for conservation.
+It was discovered somewhere in Devinuwara and later brought to the present location for conservation (Paranavitana, 1953).

 Content

-The script and the language of the inscription are Sinhala of the 15th century A.D.
-(Ranawella, 2005).
+The script and the language of the inscription are Sinhala of the 15th century A.D. and they show about the same stage of development as that of the Madavala Rock Inscription of Parakramabahu VI (Paranavitana, 1953; Ranawella, 2005).
 It is dated in the 14th regnal year of a king styled Sri Parakramabahu who, according to scholars, is King Parakramabahu VI [(1412-1467 A.D.)
-Ranawella, 2005].
-The purport of the record was to register the grant of a coconut estate to a temple called Nenabhumi Mahavihara by a person named Arutantri (Ranawella, 2005).
+Paranavitana, 1953; Ranawella, 2005; Rohanadeera, 2007].
+The purport of the record was to register the grant of a coconut estate by a person named Arutantri for the benefit of a temple called Nenabhumi Mahavihara and also of the King of Gods [(Upulvan) Paranavitana, 1953; Ranawella, 2005].

 References